hairizuanbinnoorazman/infra-as-code-examples/Example2/README.md

 - Python task application
   - Has chromedriver as well as webdriver installed on it
   - Takes screenshot and saves it into GCS

+# Cloud Build Image

+We would need to create a cloud build image for us to use.
+This cloud build image would need to contain both `ansible` and `packer` tools installed on it.
+The image would need to be sent to the respective GCP project for use.

 # Terraform Commands to run